K-1 Processing in 2026: A Landscape Analysis

 ML-based extraction

-Machine learning approaches to K-1 extraction — most notably K1x — use trained models to read K-1 PDFs and extract values.
-The ML model identifies form fields, reads values, and maps them to a standardized output.
+Machine learning approaches to K-1 extraction use trained models to read K-1 PDFs and extract values.

 Advantages: Can handle varied form layouts.
 Adapts to new formats through retraining.
 Processes quickly at scale.